facebook/flow/README.md

 # Flow

-Flow is a static typechecker for Javascript.
+Flow is a static typechecker for JavaScript.
 To find out more about Flow, check out [flowtype.org](http://flowtype.org/).

 ## Requirements